elvisselimaj/sqlalchemy-challenge/README.md

- Hi there Abel & Michaelis my sqlalchemy-challenge.
+ Hi there, Abel & Michaelis this is my sqlalchemy-challenge homework.